sSouthgate/Marine-AI-Competency-Exercise/ReadMe.md

 By using the returned values of all previous functions we can use the `jsonexport()` function to export that data into the desired JSON format and creating the required folders and file nomenclature.

-## Running the Program (`main()`):

-Running the main program will use the given RMCdata string to create the JSON file and print it to the terminal.

-Several NMEA sentences are provided for validation of the written code.

 ## Testing Suite: